eeditiones/tei-publisher-faq/content/hosting/docker-compose.md

 docker run -p 8081:8080 --name teiguidelines teiguidelines:latest
 ```

 If everything works, push the Dockerfile to your repository.
+For reference, the Dockerfile create for the TEI Guidelines using above steps is [available on github](https://github.com/eeditiones/tei-guidelines/blob/master/Dockerfile).

 ### 4. Fork the docker compose repository